jheuer22/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the analysis:
-In this analysis, we used SQL to sort through the various Employment data from Pewlett-Hackard to find which employees would soon be eligible or retirement in order to help the company plan for their future employment needs.
-We also looked at employees who would be a good fit for a potential mentorship program.
+In this analysis, we used SQL to sort through the various Employment data from Pewlett-Hackard to find which employees would soon be eligible for retirement in order to help the company plan for their future employment needs.
+We also looked at longer term employees who would be a good fit for a potential mentorship program.
 These soon-to-retire employees would were identified as possible mentors to help train and aclimate newer employees into the company.

 ## Results: